It’s not about market timing – but time in the market.

 Missing the best weeks

-We looked at the weekly performance of the MSCI Asia ex Japan Index since January 1988.
-We then looked at how your portfolio performance would change if you missed some of the weeks where the market performed most strongly.
+We looked at the weekly performance of Singapore’s Straits Times Index’s (STI) since January1988.
+We then looked at how your portfolio performance would change if you missed some of the weeks when the market performed most strongly.

-Since January 1988, the MSCI Asia ex Japan Index has had 1,489 trading weeks.
-Over that time period, it’s returned 400 percent (not including dividends), reflecting an average annual return of 5.8 percent, and an average weekly return of 0.11 percent.
+Since January 1988, the STI has had 1,487 trading weeks.
+Since then, it’s returned 220% in local currency terms (not including dividends), posting an average annual return of 4.2% (and average weekly returns of 0.08%).

-Similarly, an investor who missed just the best five trading weeks of the entire period (or, in other words, who was invested for 99.7 percent of the entire 1,489-week period) would have seen his average annual returns decline from 5.8 percent (for 100 percent of the period), to just 3.9 percent.
+Similarly, an investor who missed just the best five trading weeks of the entire period (or, in other words, who was invested for 99.7% of the entire 1,487-week period) would have seen his average annual returns decline from 4.2% (for 100% of the period), to just 1.8%.

 Miss the best weeks, miss returns